openbroadcaster/openbroadcaster.github.io/getting-started.md

 [Toubleshooting Guide](https://support.openbroadcaster.com/troubleshooting)

 __TechTip__ Resetting Lost or Admin passwords cannot be retrieved easily.
-User must change the default password for the Player dashboard.
 Config files containing user and machine settings are located in the hidden ~/.openbroadcaster folder within the users home directory.
 To reset admin or lost passwords may be recovered by editing the sqlite DB file `settings.db` or simply deleting it and restarting obplayer.
 On restart obplayer will recreate this DB with default values and prompts for new passwords.
 {: .alert .alert-info}